ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 4.      **Filling vacancies**.
 Vacancies on the Board may be filled by a majority of the Directors then in office, whether or not less than a quorum, or by a sole remaining Director.
+        Each director so elected shall serve until end of the term of the class of Directors to which the Director has been so elected and until such Director’s successor is elected and qualified.

 5.      **No vacancy on reduction of number of Directors**.
 No reduction of the authorized number of Directors shall have the effect of removing any Director before that Director's term of